-Incident Name:
+ncident Name:

-Date / Time Initiated:
+Date / Time Ir nitiated:

 Prepared by: Position / Title:

-Personnel Assigned The state of the s
+Personnel A

-Name ICS Position Location
+Name ICS Pos sition Location

-A 1831 AN 1 3 1 2

-Activity Log Antique
+Activity Log

 Time Actions

 In the event of an emergency in which residents and area users need to be sheltered and / or evacuated, a team of Telephoners will be established to contact people in the area and provide instructions to ensure their safety.
 The Public Safety Group Supervisor must be continuously updated with the Telephoners progress so that unsuccessful contact attempts and requests for evacuation assistance can be followed up on immediately.